New technologies have transformed running.

 Track your stats

-GPS watches and running apps allow you to track pace, distance, heart rate, and cadence.
-This data, available in real time, helps you better manage your effort.
-Some models automatically sync with your phone, earphones, or training platforms for a comprehensive analysis after the run.
+GPS watches and running apps let you track your pace, distance, heart rate and cadence.
+This data, accessible in real time, helps you better manage your effort.
+Some models automatically sync with your phone, your earbuds or your training platforms for a complete analysis after the run.

 Stay motivated

-Wireless earphones resistant to sweat, with a secure fit and touch controls, let you keep the rhythm without distraction.
+Wireless earbuds resistant to sweat, with a secure fit and touch controls, let you keep the beat without distraction.
 Some models connect directly to your watch.

 The armband that really holds